Huntly Castle: Reign of James IV

-Wings were added to the castle in the 16th and 17th centuries.
+Reign of Mary, Queen of Scots

+William Mackintosh was executed on 23 August 1550 at "Castle Strathbogie", as a conspirator against the Earl of Huntly, the queen's lieutenant in the North.
+It is said that Elizabeth Keith, Countess of Huntly gave the order.
+Regent Arran came to Huntly in 1552.
+When the Earl of Huntly wrote to Mary of Guise from the castle in August 1553, he dated the letter from "your grace's place of Huntle".
+Mary of Guise visited in 1555 or 1556.
+According to Robert Gordon of Straloch, Mary of Guise was impressed with the quantity of food stored in cellars and larders at the castle, supplied by the earl's distant retainers, but the French diplomat Henri Cleutin advised the earl was too powerful.

 The English diplomat Thomas Randolph stayed two nights in September 1562, and wrote that the castle was "fayer, beste furnishede of anye howse that I have seen in thys countrie."
 Mary, Queen of Scots decided to take the castle, giving as a cause that the Earl withheld from her a royal cannon lent to him by Regent Arran.
 She sent her half-brother John Stewart, Commendator of Coldingham to arrest the George Gordon, 4th Earl of Huntly at Huntly Castle in October 1562.
 On the day William Kirkcaldy of Grange and the Tutor of Pitcur arrived first and surrounded the house.
 While Kirkcaldy was talking to the castle porter, the castle watchman on the tower spotted Coldingham and the Master of Lindsay and their troops a mile off.
 He alerted the Earl, who ran without "boot or sword" and hopped over a low wall at the back of the castle and found a horse before Pitcur could stop him.
 Elizabeth Keith, Countess of Huntly then welcomed the queen's men and gave them a meal and showed them around the place.
 She still had her chapel furnished for Roman Catholic worship.

+Mary made plans to come to Huntly Castle in person at this time, and another half brother, Lord James, Earl of Moray, who was in Aberdeen, sent invitations to the laird of Kilravock and others on 21 October 1563.
+This meeting of her "lieges of Moray and Nairn" did not take place.

-George Gordon, 4th Earl of Huntly died after the Battle of Corrichie on 28 October 1562, and the castle was garrisoned for Mary, Queen of Scots by Charles Crawfurd and twenty soldiers.
+George Gordon, 4th Earl of Huntly died after the Battle of Corrichie on 28 October 1562, and the castle was garrisoned for Queen Mary by Charles Crawfurd and twenty soldiers.
 Furnishings including beds and 45 tapestries were carted to Aberdeen and shipped in barrels to Edinburgh for the royal collection and refurbishment by Servais de Condé.
-In July 1570 the exiled Earl of Westmorland found refuge at Huntly.
+After the surrender of Mary, Queen of Scots, at the battle of Carberry Hill, the Earl of Bothwell came north to meet George Gordon, 5th Earl of Huntly at "Stawboggye", and moved on to Spynie Castle after Huntly deserted his cause.
+In July 1570, after the Rising of the North in England, the exiled Earl of Westmorland found refuge at Huntly and the Countess of Northumberland at Pluscarden.